teamproject2018-09/collect-tweets/README.rst

   process-html.py infile1.html [infile2.html ...] > outfile.csv

-Nex, the csv files can be visualized with the notebook in the _visualization section: https://github.com/teamproject2018-09/visualization
+Next, the csv files can be visualized with the notebook in the _visualization section: https://github.com/teamproject2018-09/visualization